gemoc/ICSA2017Tutorial/readme.md

 #### Adding OCL constraints

-⛔ The result of the previous step is available from the [archive for step 2.2-ecore](https://github.com/gemoc/ICSA2017Tutorial/blob/master/2.2/2.2-ecore.zip).
+⛔ The result of the previous step is available from the [folder 2.2a](https://github.com/gemoc/ICSA2017Tutorial/tree/master/code/2.2a).
 Please download it if you encountered problems in adding the new concepts to the FSM metamodel.

 In our language, you can define your static semantics (i.e., well-formedness rules) using OCL.
 Let us try to define that a state cannot have two outgoing transitions without a guard.
 To this effect, open the metamodel with the *OCLinEcore editor* via right clicking it and selecting that editor.
 Here, you can create an `invariant` for the concept `State`that restricts its outgoing transitions.